wowx/TC_wotlk/README.md

 ## Introduction

-CAIO is an server-client communication system for WoW AddOns.
+CAIO is a server-client communication system for WoW AddOns.
 It is an extension of [AIO](https://github.com/Rochet2/AIO) to support C++ server side handling.
 CAIO is designed for sending lua addons and data to player from server and data from player to server.
 CAIO is currently only implemented on TrinityCore 3.3.5 branch.